 Yoga helps to subtle your emotions, calm your mind, and provides you with the ability to control your actions.
 With the help of regular yoga, you will be able to listen to your body and make decisions accordingly.
 For example, when the nicotine craving becomes strong, deep breathing exercises can help you to cope up.

 The decision to quit smoking requires a lot of mind control.
 If you cannot keep your mind calm and control nicotine cravings, you cannot quit smoking.
 So you see, quitting smoking is not only your physical fight but also an emotion.
 This is exactly where yoga needs to enter the picture.
 Regular yoga practice helps to cope with emotional stress and thus helps you with anxiety, depression, etc. after effects.

-Smoking is injurious to health; you may have heard these warnings at thousands of times but anyhow ignored it.
+Smoking is injurious to health; you may have heard these warnings thousands of times but anyhow ignored it.
 But now, when you have decided to quit smoking, you need to concentrate on the harms that smoking brings to your body—for example, lung health.
 Due to smoking, your lungs are seriously affected.
-Practicing yoga not only helps you with the nicotine craving but also improves your lungs’ functioning capacity.
+Practising yoga not only helps you with the nicotine craving but also improves your lungs’ functioning capacity.

 Tips for quitting smoking with yoga

 Do more breathing exercises or pranayama.
 It will not only improve your lungs but also reduce your mental stress and toxins from your body.